 The primary endpoint assessed all-cause mortality along with cardiovascular-related hospitalization using the Finkelstein-Schoenfeld method, which combines different clinical events while placing greater weight on all-cause mortality compared to cardiovascular-related hospitalization.
+For this analysis, all-cause mortality included death from any cause as well as major events like heart transplant, combined heart and liver transplant, and implantation of a cardiac mechanical assist device.
 Treatment with tafamidis (pooled doses) demonstrated a significant advantage over placebo in reducing this primary endpoint (p<0.001).